 The online radio juggernaut is the first streaming radio service to announce compatibility with the much-anticipated smart watch.
 In a blog post from Pandora, the company notes that the service was also available for the original iPhone’s launch in 2007 and the iPad’s launch in 2010.

 Support for Pandora on the Watch will — like most Watch apps — require control through the user’s iPhone.
 When songs are playing through Pandora, the Watch will display the “Now Playing” screen.
-Listeners can also play, pause, up vote or down vote a song, skip a song, access new music notifications and control the volume via the Pandora app on the Watch.
+Listeners can also play, pause, up vote or down vote a song, skip a song, access new music notifications and control the volume via the

 It’s certainly a welcome addition for Apple’s most monumental wearable launch and for Pandora’s 81.5 million monthly listeners.
 Cross-platform support is especially important for online music services as the streaming music wars continue.
 Pandora does still lead the pack, and its current compatibility with TVs, game consoles and connected speakers certainly doesn’t hurt.